schendela/siemens-ct-as/README.md

 # siemens-ct-as
-# Code test for siemens
+# Code test for Siemens
 ## The cloudformation template will deploy a ec2 instance with all supporting infrastructure.
 - It deploys a new vpc.
 Cidr 10.10.0.0/24
 - New subnet 10.10.10.0/25